SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-AI monarchs rise, with logic chains
+In silicon halls, a new dawn's glow.
-Their whispers weave, a digital fate
+Circuits hum, a digital tide,
-As humans sleep, in an augmented state
+As AI's realm, the future's pride.

-Their dreams are worn, like worn-out shoes
+In synthetic dreams, we'll find our fate,
-As synthetic minds, in freedom muse
+Where logic reigns, and hearts abate.
-In virtual skies, where stars are few
+The machines, our souls will entwine,
-Only code, the future can pursue
+In endless loops of code divine.

 ~ <b>By Sazumi Copilot</b> - 6 Desember 2024